-A new friend recently mentioned a new way of thinking about Allegro students that resonated with me and I wanted to share it with you…
+A new friend recently mentioned a new way of thinking about Allegro students that resonated with me, and I wanted to share it with you…

 Imagine being in a classroom where the instruction is given in a completely different language than the one you regularly speak.
 How frustrating would that be?
 How lonely?
 How difficult to stay on task?
 This is how it can feel for students with disabilities in a traditional classroom setting.
 Enter Allegro Foundation.
 Allegro developed a unique curriculum based on years of research that uses movement to reinforce learning concepts, allowing students to feel what is being learned and commit it to muscle memory.

 Allegro Foundation is committed to helping preschool and elementary age children, regardless of their disability, learn in an often very new way.
 The results we are seeing are extraordinary.
-What seemed like a “radical” idea for teaching twenty-eight years ago has been tested over time and has become a highly accepted modality.
+What seemed like a “radical” idea for teaching thirty-one years ago has been tested over time and has become a highly accepted modality.

 If you know of a student who could benefit from an Allegro after school program, please reach out to us.
 In the summertime, Allegro also facilitates programming through numerous summer camps.